syncfusion-content/javascript-docs/js/Chart/Getting-Started.md

 {% include image.html url="/js/Chart/Getting-Started_images/Getting-Started_img8.png" Caption="Chart"%}

-Refer [Chart Title](chart-title.html) section to know more about aligning title, customizing its appearance and adding subtitle to the chart.
+Refer to the [Chart Title](chart-title.html) section to know more about aligning title, customizing its appearance and adding subtitle to the chart.